 The modern day history of Vietnam is perhaps best started by reference to the Geneva Accord signed in 1954, which ended French colonial rule following the conquest in 1858 and partitioned the country into two parts.
-Since 1986, Vietnam has been carrying out economic reforms under the 'Doi Moi' (Renovation) to move from a central planned economy maintained from its reunification in 1975 to a market oriented economy.
-Since then, Vietnam has recorded important achievements in socio-economic fields and has become one of the fastest-growing economies in the world, with gross domestic product (GDP) projected to expand by 6.8% in 2018.
+Since 1986, Vietnam has been carrying out economic reforms under the 'Doi Moi' (Renovation) to move from a central-planned economy maintained from its reunification in 1975 to a market-oriented economy.
+Since then, Vietnam has recorded important achievements in socio-economic fields and has become one of the fastest-growing economies in the world, with average annual gross domestic product (GDP) of 7% during 2015 to 2019.
+After two years being affected by Covid-19, Vietnam bounced back impressively in 2022 with the GDP growth rate of 2022 of 8.02%, becoming the fastest annual pace since 1997.
+In 2023, the GDP of Vietnam grew by 5.05% lower than target by one percentage point, but still outpacing many other nations, according to the government.
 Vietnam joined the World Trade Organization (WTO) in January 2007, following more than a decade-long negotiation process.
 WTO membership has provided Vietnam an anchor to the global market and reinforced the domestic economic reform process.

-PwC Vietnam maintains strong relationships with key ministries, such as the Ministry of Finance, Ministry of Industry and Trade, Ministry of Planning and Investment, General Department of Taxation, General Department of Customs, etc.
+We have built strong relationships with key ministries such as the Ministry of Finance, Ministry of Industry and Trade, Ministry of Planning and Investment, General Department of Taxation, General Department of Customs, etc.

-For CIT finalisation, the due date is the 90th day of the following financial year.
+For CIT finalisation, the due date is the last day of the 3rd month of the following financial year.

-The same as the deadline for submission of the final CIT return (i.e. the 90th day of the following financial year).
+The same as the deadline for submission of the final CIT return (i.e. the last day of the 3rd month of the following financial year).